catherinearnett/catherinearnett.github.io/docs/food_classification/intro.md

 - Names for foods
   - pop vs. soda vs. coke
   - hero vs. sub vs. hoagie
+- Are these foods the same/different?
-  - are noodles and pasta the same thing?
+  - Are noodles and pasta the same thing?
+  - yam vs. sweet potato

 These debates relate to cultural, linguistic, culinary differences.

+### Cultural Differences

 For example, the difference between pasta and noodles is cultural.
 Some noodles and some types of pasta may be indistinguishable from each other in terms of look and even ingredients.
 Pasta probably didn't originate in Italy.
 It has been speculated that it came from China, Greece, or the Arab world.
-There is archaelogical evidence for noodles in China as long ago as 4,000 years ago and in Greece as long ago as 3,000 years ago.

-(Shelke, 2016)

-These foods are associated with two different cultures - both with strong cultural identities.
-There is also a culinary aspect, since you probably wouldn't put soy sauce on pasta or alfredo sauce on rice noodles. **CITATIONS**
+There is archaelogical evidence for noodles in China as long ago as 4,000 years ago, which predates any other direct archaeological evidence for noodles in Europe or Western Asia (Shelke, 2016).
+This does not preclude the possibility of there being pasta/noodle like foods elsewhere in the world before this, but it is hard to know.
+Whether or not there is a shared history between the type of noodles you have in China and pasta you find in Italy, our conception of these foods and the pairings we might make with them are culturally driven.
+I don't think it would taste bad to put marinara sauce on ramen noodles, but we don't because that feels "wrong."
+These kinds of food opinions are culturally driven.

 With respect to the order of toppings on a scone, while you could argue there are practical differences between putting the cream or the jam on your scone first, if you're from Devon, you probably put the cream on first, and if you're from Cornwall, you probably put the jam on first <a href="https://wiselivingmagazine.co.uk/food-and-drink/inspiration/cream-tea-wars-is-it-cream-or-jam-first/">(Source).</a>